Product Review

 Multiple reviewers report 6-14 hour stretches of uninterrupted sleep.
 CNN Underscored called it essential for 'travelers seeking better in-flight sleep.'

-The fleece-like cover is fully machine washable.
+The entire pillow is machine washable—not just a cover.
 Comes with a water-resistant carry bag.

 What Could Be Better